 The study kicked off in the fall of 2021.
 The first task included gathering concerns from users of the study area.
 (This map shows their comments).
 The project team conducted a site visit with applicable agencies and stakeholders.
 Additionally, business tenants of the study area were consulted.
 During this time, the team also presented to AMATS committees.

 From the information gathered, the team generated conceptual options and submitted the Concept Report in March 2022.
-Based on feedback received, the team will analyze and develop feasible alternatives, which will be presented in the Reconnaissance Engineering Report.
+Based on feedback received, the team analyzed and developed feasible alternatives, which are presented in the Draft Reconnaissance Engineering Report.